 Pension benefit will be paid to a spouse, civil partner or adult dependant until they die.
 Pension benefit in respect of children will be payable until a maximum age of 18 or 23 if the child is in full time education, or as detailed in the policy schedule or scheme rules (if different).
-Pension payments to a child can't continue beyond their 23rd birthday unless the child is dependant on the member because of physical or mental impairment, in which case they can be paid until the child dies.
+Under the Finance Act 2004 pension payments to a child can't continue beyond their 23rd birthday unless the child is dependant on the member because of physical or mental impairment, in which case they can be paid until the child dies.